 |

 Share your love for the outdoors with visitors from all over the world as you work and explore Yellowstone National Park as an Adventure Guide!
-Seeking Day Hiking, Kayak and Van Tour Adventure Guides for the 2025 season (mid-May through September).
+Seeking Day Hiking, Kayak and Van Tour Adventure Guides to lead interpretive for the 2026 season (May through October).
 Guides typically works three to five days a week (10-12 hours/day), depending on your personal schedule.
-All first year Guides must complete the 1-week YHG Guide School training prior to employment ($75 per participant plus course fees).
-Compensation includes $15-$16.50/hour + tips with an end-of-the-year bonus.
+Compensation includes $15-$18/hour + tips with an end-of-the-year bonus.
 Perks include pro-deal purchases, on-the-clock commutes through Yellowstone, and weekly time off to explore the Greater Yellowstone ecosystem.
-Guides are welcome to secure a camp spot at the RV Resort located next to the office where there is a bathhouse and restaurant.
-Applicants must be 21 years of age or older, WFR/WFA certified (can be obtained during YHG Guide School), have a clean driving record and able to drive a 15-passenger van, physically fit and able to hike up to 7 miles in a day, knowledge of Yellowstone, excellent customer service and communication skills, and mountain guiding or tour van experience (preferred).
+Guides are welcome to secure a camp spot at the RV Resort located near the office where there is a bathhouse and restaurant.
+Applicants must be at least 25 years of age or older, WFR/WFA certified (can be obtained in May), have a clean driving record and able to drive a 15-passenger van on mountain roads, physically fit and able to hike up to 7 miles in a day, knowledge of Yellowstone, excellent customer service and communication skills, and mountain guiding or tour van experience (preferred).
 If you're passionate about Yellowstone National Park, outdoor education, and engaging visitors with the environment, learn more at YellowstoneHikingGuides.com. |

 NOW HIRING—view the Yellowstone Hiking Guides staff experience. • Hike among herds of bison and pronghorn.
 Watch wolves and grizzly bears on the clock.
 View the magnificent Lower Falls of the Yellowstone River along the Grand Canyon.
 Stroll through the steam of erupting geysers.
 Drive through Yellowstone enjoying the morning light, sipping coffee, on the way to the trailhead to meet the clients.
 Drive groups of bucket-listers who are enjoying every twist and turn of the adventure.
 Every day working inside the park is gratifying on so many different levels! |